 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Management has assessed the effectiveness of our internal control over financial reporting as of August 26, 2023.
+Management has assessed the effectiveness of our internal control over financial reporting as of August 31, 2024.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission in Internal Control-Integrated Framework (2013 Framework).
-Management concluded that based on its assessment, our internal control over financial reporting was not effective as of August 26, 2023.
-The audited consolidated financial statements of the Company include the results of Clean Uniform, which we acquired in March 2023.
-As permitted by the U.S. Securities and Exchange Commission, we excluded this acquisition from our assessment of the effectiveness of internal control over financial reporting as of August 26, 2023 since it was not practical for management to conduct an assessment of internal control over financial reporting for Clean Uniform between the acquisition date and the date of management's assessment.
-Excluded from our assessment of the effectiveness of internal control over financial reporting as of August 26, 2023 were approximately 2% of total assets and approximately 2% of revenues, attributed to Clean Uniform, for the fiscal year ended August 26, 2023.
+Management concluded that based on its assessment, our internal control over financial reporting was not effective as of August 31, 2024.